mikethemadkiwi/prisonbusdrivermike/README.md

 ### Thanks to:
 1. 19firefox84 - endless bus rider. on and off on and off.... buses in our dreams.
 2. MrJDucky Esq.
 III - bug testing and endless bus rider.
-2. Zvinqq - bug testing and endless bus rider.
+2. schusterUK - constant 2nd set of eyes on code.

 ### [Video Showcase](https://youtu.be/pJ-H5J8DZkw)